taohsu/omnislibdirextract/README.md

 # Omnis Library Directory Extract

-This tool helps your to extract the selected library's directories, include: symbols, layer styles, text styles and color swatches.
+If you are working on a design system with multiple Sketch libraries, you might need to have a clear inventory of all the exist components of each library.
+This tool helps your to extract the selected library's components directories, include: symbols, layer styles, text styles and color swatches.

 It's simple to use with 3 steps: